 How you prepare

 The A1C test is a simple blood test.
-You can eat and drink normally before the test.
+You don't need to fast for the A1C test, so you can eat and drink normally before the test.

 What you can expect

-During the A1C test, a member of your health care team simply takes a sample of blood by inserting a needle into a vein in your arm or pricking the tip of your finger with a small, pointed lancet.
-The blood sample is sent to a lab for analysis.
-You can return to your usual activities immediately.
+During the A1C test, a member of your health care team takes a blood sample by inserting a needle into a vein in your arm or pricking your finger tip with a small, pointed lancet.
+If the blood is taken from a vein, the blood sample is sent to a lab for analysis.

 ||126 mg/dL (7 mmol/L)